How and why we started this group

 after the surgery that he decided it was his turn to share

-his experience and help others like Carl did.
+his experience and help others.
 To do this he

 started to attend a monthly surgery meeting organised by the